Aquanty/rtd-hgs/docs/source/index.rst

    | A ĀA ̄ 1 Assign zone numbers by fracture.
    | 2 Assign zone numbers by orientation.

-If zoned by orientation, horizontal fractures are in zone 1, vertical fractures parallel to the :math:`xy`-axis are in zone 2, and vertical fractures parallel to the :math:`xz`-axis are in zone 3.
+| If zoned by orientation, horizontal fractures are in zone 1, vertical
+  fractures parallel to the :math:`xy`-axis are in zone 2, and vertical fractures parallel to the :math:`xz`-axis are in zone 3.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| End
+| **End**

-This instruction signals the end of the 3-D random fracture generator input at which point control is passed back to the pre-processor.
+| This instruction signals the end of the 3-D random fracture generator
+  input at which point control is passed back to the pre-processor.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 | Once the 3-D grid is generated, it is possible to change the random
   fracture apertures to zoned fracture apertures by following the